Founders' Day

 Seton Hill University's Founders' Day is held annually to honor and celebrate the Sisters of Charity of Seton Hill, who, under the leadership of Mother Aloysia Lowe, came to Greensburg in 1882 to establish a new community, new ministries and new schools that would eventually lead to the founding of a four-year college for women in 1918.
 More than 100 years later, Seton Hill has grown into a co-educational university that continues to educate students in the legacy of the Sisters of Charity.

-Founders' Day is held each year on March 19, the Feast Day of Saint Joseph, who is the patron Saint of the Sisters of Charity of Seton Hill.
+Founders' Day is held each year in March on or around the Feast Day of Saint Joseph, who is the patron Saint of the Sisters of Charity of Seton Hill.

-The theme of Founders' Day 2025 is "Honoring our Founders, Embracing Our Future: Responding to the Cries of the Poor."
+The theme of Founders' Day 2026 is "Honoring our Founders, Embracing Our Future: Fusing Faith and Reason for the Common Good."

-Join us on Wednesday, March 19, 2025 for Founders' Day.
-A full schedule of the day's events follows.
+Join us on Wednesday, March 18, 2026 for Founders' Day.
+A full schedule of the day's events will be posted soon.